Arjith8/NeetCodeMastery/array_and_hashing.md

         - Time Taken: 17:15m
         - Self Evaluation: Do it again if u have time for prep

+    - Attempt 2:
+        - Implemented a O(kn) solution but seems like the O(n) is also similar in some sense so sorta confused
+        - Time Taken: 6:49m

 ### Question 3.
 - Goal: Products of Array Except Self
 - Link: https://neetcode.io/problems/products-of-array-discluding-self?list=neetcode150